CalebAmesbury/SketchSuperNudge/README.md

 CTRL + ⇧ + arrow keys: nudge 50 pixels

 Want to nudge by another variable?
 Just edit the .skethplugin files with your favorite text editor.
+*NOTE: These keyboard shortcuts may already be assigned by default in OSX.
+To change these go to System Preferences> Mission Control and look for "Mission Control" and "Application Windows".

 ##Kudos